ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/app-development/developing-apps-on-your-chromium-os-device/index.md

 ---
 breadcrumbs:
 - - /chromium-os
-  - Chromium OS
+  - ChromiumOS
 page_name: developing-apps-on-your-chromium-os-device
 title: Developing apps on your Chromebook
 ---

-Here’s a running list of apps from the Chrome Web Store that can help you develop on your Chromebook or Chromium OS device:
+Here’s a running list of apps from the Chrome Web Store that can help you develop on your Chromebook or ChromiumOS device:

 Chrome Dev Editor (Developer Preview) - Editor for building Web Apps and Chrome Apps, in JavaScript or Dart.
 CDE also supports Git and Polymer development.